We are paid only by our client. We do not accept any other compensation.

 Use the right investment for the job

-We believe in a passive investment style for the equity portion of the portfolio, using investments such as DFA funds and Vanguard index funds and ETFs.
+We believe in a passive investment style for the equity portion of the portfolio, using investments such as Vanguard index ETFs, and DFA funds.

 Minimize Investment Expenses